prabhjitsinghdev/Android-/Readme.md

 Please feel free to download and test the unsigned apks' on your Android device.
-I have also provided the main-actvity code (java files) and also the layout code in the responding apps (XML files), Android Manifest files and others suhc as menu XML files etc.
+I have also provided the main-actvity code (java files) and also the layout code in the responding apps (XML files), Android Manifest files and others related files as menu XML files etc and sources for the apps.
-If you cannot run the app on your Android Device, some apps will a few screenshots to show you what the app looks likein action.
+If you cannot run the app on your Android Device, some apps will a few screenshots to show you what the app looks like in action.

 **Some Apps require that your device is on Android Marshmallow(MM) 6.0 or Nougat 7.1 to run** -with use of app premissions
 -& better GPS/battery optmizations

-**AT Bare minimum some apps are comptiable to run on Android Version 5.0 Lolipop**
+**AT BARE MINIMUM some apps are comptiable to run on Android Version 5.0 Lolipop**

 --------------------------------------------
 Apps